 The district has adopted board policies that promote student physical and mental health.
-(LOCAL) policies on the topics below can be found in the district's policy manual, available at www.mpisd.net.
+Local policies on the topics below can be found in the district's policy manual, available at the central office and online at www.mpisd.net.

 • Food and nutrition management: CO, COA, COB